Parnni/Projects/Machine Learning/Building DNN from scratch/Readme.md

 Jupyter Notebook

 ## Result
-I was able to program and run the code successfully.
+The Deep Neural Network code is running correctly and it is capable of reducing the cost.

 <img src = "https://github.com/Parnni/Projects/blob/main/Machine%20Learning/0_Images/DNN.PNG" width = "500" height="400"/>